JohnWeeks1/reason_digital_test/README.md

 ## Setup

 Just copy the .env.example and you should be good to go!
-At the bottom is the weather api keys.
+At the bottom of the .env file is the weather api keys for access.